andrewha/pystatsfin2024/README.md

 These labs are super basic, but still are a good refresher on the topic.
 Note that these labs are not graded and thus do not count toward passing the course.

-The course agenda is as follows:
+The course topics are as follows:

 1. Visualizing and Munging Stock Data
 2. Random variables and distribution